5 Common Web Design Mistakes and Solutions

 Make no mistake about it, chatbots and pop-up CTAs can easily land in the annoying territory quickly.

 This is especially true for pop-up CTAs and chatbots that are too in your face, always asking if they need help.
-You can compare it to the annoying salesperson that follows you around the minute you walk in, constantly asking if you need any assistance.
+You can compare it to the annoying salesperson who follows you around the minute you walk in, constantly asking if you need any assistance.

 What you can do